aminya/project_options/README.md

 - `VCPKG_DIR`: (Defaults to `~/vcpkg`).
 You can provide the vcpkg installation directory using this optional parameter.
   If the directory does not exist, it will automatically install vcpkg in this directory.

+- `VCPKG_URL`: (Defaults to `https://github.com/microsoft/vcpkg.git`).
+This option allows setting URL of the vcpkg repository.
+By default, the official vcpkg repository is used.

 ## `target_link_system_libraries` function

 A very useful function that accepts the same arguments as `target_link_libraries` while marking their include directories as "SYSTEM", which suppresses their warnings.
 This helps in enabling `WARNINGS_AS_ERRORS` for your own source code.